someengineering/fixinventory/docs/source/getting_started/setup_individual_components.rst

 You made it!
 ************
-Congratulations, you have now finished the setup of every resoto component.
+Congratulations, you have now finished the setup of every Resoto component.
 Thank you so much for exploring resoto.
 This is just the beginning.

 What now?